chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 **Note** that further preprocessing must be performed in Excel according to section **RNK: Ranked list file format (*.rnk)** in (https://www.gsea-msigdb.org/gsea/index.jsp).

-#### 3. Run GSEAPreranked optimisation
+#### 3. Upload data and make optimisations according to task 1 or 2
-As for the regular method *GSEA*, the required data sets are uploaded in the tab **Load data**, after which you need to proceed to the tab **Run GSEAPreranked**.
+The required data sets are uploaded in the tab **Load data**, after which you need to proceed to the tab **Run GSEAPreranked**.
 Further information on the necessary fields to be clicked and filled out can be obtained from the screenshots in folder `Results/Screenshots_WebApplications`.

-#### 4. Inspect documentation of the results (folder `R/Results/Documentation_Screenshots`)
+#### 4. Transfer results to *R* files to generate results figures

-The documentation is placed in folders
+The screenshot documentation is placed in folders
 - `Screenshots_GSEAPreranked_..._task1` for task 1 (for Bottomly or Pickrell data set)
 - `Screenshots_GSEAPreranked_... task2...`For task 2, (for Bottomly or Pickrell data set; for corresponding gene set).

-In the folders **n_DEGS** and **p_adj**, there are the following subfolders:
-- **Data**: Contains for the true and the 10 permuted sample labels the ...
-  - ... raw, i.e. exported from R, data sets in folder **Raw**
-  - ... prepared data sets in the format required by the web application in folder **Prep**
-- **Screenshots**: Contains the screenshots of the progression of the optimizatino process for the true sample labels and the 10 permutations
+The results from these screenshots are then transferred to the corresponding *R* scripts in folder `R/Code_figures'.

 Note that the optimisation of GSEAPreranked was carried out over several months and by hand.
 In this period, the application was updated as well as the gene set database GO (with subontology biological process).
 The versions that were current in the respective optimisation processes can be found in the screenshots containing the name "Param", namely
 - in the top left corner for the version of the overall web application